batiste/sprite.js/README.rst

 Or one of those helper methods::

-    sprite.rotate(radians)
+    sprite.rotate(radians);
-    sprite.scale(x, y)      // if y is not defined, y take the same value as x sprite.move(x, y)       // move the sprite in the direction of the provided vector (x, y) sprite.position(x, y)   // set the position of the sprite (left, top) sprite.offset(x, y)
+    sprite.scale(x, y);      // if y is not defined, y take the same value as x sprite.move(x, y);       // move the sprite in the direction of the provided vector (x, y) sprite.position(x, y);   // set the position of the sprite (left, top) sprite.offset(x, y);
-    sprite.size(w, h)       // set the width and height of the visible sprite
+    sprite.size(w, h);       // set the width and height of the visible sprite

 Sprites comes with methods that can help you implement a basic physic engine::

     sprite.xv                  // horizontal velocity
     sprite.yv                  // vertical velocity
     sprite.rv                  // radial velocity
     sprite.applyVelocity()     // apply all velocities on the current Sprite sprite.reverseVelocity()   // apply all the negative velocities on the current Sprite

     sprite.applyXVelocity()    // apply the horizontal xv velocity sprite.applyYVelocity()    // apply the vertical yv velocity